 that it’s online

-If you’ve prepared any materials for the activity or event, like a presentation or video, share it with the people who attended the event.
+If you’ve prepared any materials for the activity, like a presentation or video, share it with the people who attended.

 This is often a good opportunity to ask for feedback too.
 You could ask them to reply to your email or social media post, or use a survey like Google forms.

-explain how the event will be structured and how people can contribute
+explain how the activity will be structured and how people can contribute

 reassure people that they don’t have to contribute if they don’t want to